jundl77/auto-format/README.md

 [new start line of snippet in original file, new end line of snippet in original file]]
 ```

-For more details and examples, see the [documentation](https://doc.esdoc.org/github.com/jundl77/auto-format/).
+For more details and examples see the [documentation](https://doc.esdoc.org/github.com/jundl77/auto-format/).

 ## Contribute